LappySheep/LSCRPL/README.md

 Older challenges made before this date was used with the obsolete version of RPN.

-Note - the obsolete version of rpn will slowly be removed while it is transferred to the compiler.

-Read README.md in /inbuilt/ for more.
+Read README.md in /inbuilt for more.